 It is evident that all the data that is stored in the cloud is stored somewhere at a remote location.
 So what if something unexpected were to happen at that location?
-Are data centers prepared for such level of natural disaster?
-The question is how are they equipped to handle a natural disaster such as earthquake, landslide, fire, and hurricane in order to protect data from millions of people and corporations?
-The majority if the cloud service providers are taking proactive measure to be prepared in case of such events happening.
-For instance, they can maintain the copy of the data at two different locations or use power capping policy in the event of power failure.
+Are data centers prepared for such a level of a natural disaster?
+The question is how are they equipped to handle a natural disasters such as earthquakes, landslides, fires, and hurricanes in order to protect data from millions of people and corporations?
+The majority of cloud service providers are taking proactive measures to be prepared in case of such events happening.
+For instance, they can maintain the copy of the data at two different locations or use a power capping policy in the event of power failure.

-We have had huge advances in storage technologies which can see floppy disk replaced by CD’s, CD’s by a hard disk, and hard disk by flash storage.
-Flash storage completely eliminates the limitations of magnetic drives which uses spinning disks and magnets to store information.
-On their earlier days, SSDs were very expensive and were only used in high-performance computing and big data workloads.
+We have had huge advances in storage technologies which can see floppy disks replaced by CDs, CDs by a hard disk, and hard disks by flash storage.
+Flash storage completely eliminates the limitations of magnetic drives which use spinning disks and magnets to store information.
+In their earlier days, SSDs were very expensive and were only used in high-performance computing and big data workloads.
 Today, SSDs are readily seen in consumer electronics as well.
-As the prices of SSD and cost of data storage is in continuous decline, SSDs will be the preferred data storage mediums.
+As the prices of SSD and cost of data storage are in continuous decline, SSDs will be the preferred data storage mediums.
 Additionally, SSDs also assist companies to save on power costs which could result in savings of thousands of dollars in power and cooling.